When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Results

 We now present the results after adding CC to Pantheon+, using the {\it squared exponential} kernel for the GPR.
 We refer to the right column of Fig.~\ref{fig:wdm_gpr-kernel}, where the top graph in this series corresponds to this reconstruction.
 In this case, we do not find any compelling evidence of a non-null $w_{\rm DM}(z)$ during the expansion history of the universe, aside from a relatively small preference for $w_{\rm DM}(z) > 0$ slightly above the 68\% CL around $z \sim 0.9$.

-We then combined the two different versions of DESI BAO with CC+Pantheon+, considering the two distinct values of $r_d$.
-The right column (excluding the topmost plot) of Fig.~\ref{fig:wdm_gpr-kernel} corresponds to these reconstructions of $w_{\rm DM}$.
+We then combined the two different versions of DESI BAO with CC+Pantheon+, considering the two distinct values of $r_{\rm d}$.
+The right column (excluding the topmost plot) of Fig.~\ref{fig:wdm_gpr-kernel} corresponds to these reconstructions of $w_{\rm DM}(z)$.
 We start with the results from CC+DESI-DR1+Pantheon+.
-For $r_d = 149.3 \pm 2.7$ Mpc, we notice that in the high-redshift regime, there is evidence of $w_{\rm DM} < 0$ at slightly more than 68\% CL.
-On the other hand, for $r_d = 137 \pm 3.6$ Mpc, CC+DESI-DR1+Pantheon+ predicts $w_{\rm DM} < 0$ at approximately 68\% CL in the high-redshift regime, and $w_{\rm DM} > 0$ at approximately 99\% CL in the intermediate-redshift regime ($z \sim 0.6$), but no evidence for $w_{\rm DM} \neq 0$ at low redshifts is found in this case.
-Replacing DESI-DR1 with DESI-DR2 does not lead to any significant changes; the results for the CC+DESI-DR1+Pantheon+ and CC+DESI-DR2+Pantheon+ combinations remain nearly identical.
+For $r_{\rm d} = 149.3 \pm 2.7$ Mpc, we notice that in the high-redshift regime, there is a mild preference of $w_{\rm DM}(z) < 0$ at slightly more than 68\% CL.
+On the other hand, for $r_{\rm d} = 137 \pm 3.6$ Mpc, CC+DESI-DR1+Pantheon+ predicts $w_{\rm DM}(z) < 0$ at approximately 68\% CL in the high-redshift regime, and $w_{\rm DM}(z) > 0$ at approximately 99\% CL in the intermediate-redshift regime ($z \sim 0.6$), but no evidence for $w_{\rm DM}(z) \neq 0$ at low redshifts is found in this case.
+Replacing DESI-DR1 with DESI-DR2 does not lead to any significant changes; the results for the CC+DESI-DR1+Pantheon+ and CC+DESI-DR2+Pantheon+ combinations remain nearly identical.\footnote{We would like to point out that the deviation in $w_{\rm DM}(z)$, even though statistically mild, observed across all combined datasets including DESI BAO, occurs in a similar redshift range where DESI~\cite{DESI:2024mwx,DESI:2025zgx} reported a deviation from the $\Lambda$CDM model.
+This connection is noteworthy because, similar to the DESI analyses~\cite{DESI:2024mwx,DESI:2025zgx}, the present study adopts a model-independent diagnostic to investigate possible departures from $\Lambda$CDM cosmology, focusing on the DM sector.}

-The overall results clearly indicate that the choice of the sound horizon scale $r_d$ plays a significant role in the reconstruction process.
-As demonstrated by our analysis, the inferred behavior of cosmological parameters—particularly the DM EoS $w_{\rm DM}$—varies with the assumed value of $r_d$.
+The overall results indicate that the choice of the sound horizon scale $r_{\rm d}$ plays a significant role in the reconstruction process.
+As demonstrated by our analysis, the inferred behavior of cosmological parameters—particularly the DM EoS $w_{\rm DM}(z)$—varies with the assumed value of $r_{\rm d}$.